Nicaraguan Canal and Development Project: History

 The HKND Group performed a preliminary study phase of development to assess the technological and economic feasibility of constructing a canal in Nicaragua, as well as the potential environmental, social, and regional implications of various routes.
 The canal and other associated projects would be financed by investors throughout the world and would generate jobs for Nicaragua and other Central American countries.

 Initial findings of the commercial analysis conducted by HKND Group indicate that the combined effect of growth in east–west trade and in ship sizes could provide a compelling argument for the construction of a second canal, substantially larger than the expanded Panama Canal, across Central America.
-In the 2020s, growth in global maritime trade is expected to cause congestion and delays in transit through the Panama Canal without a complementary route through the isthmus, and by 2030, the volume of trade that a Nicaragua Canal could serve would have grown by 240%.
+The projection at the time was that in the 2020s, growth in global maritime trade is expected to cause congestion and delays in transit through the Panama Canal without a complementary route through the isthmus, and by 2030, the volume of trade that a Nicaragua Canal could serve would have grown by 240%.

 On 10 June 2013, The Associated Press reported that the National Assembly's Infrastructure Committee voted nearly unanimously in favor of the project, with four members abstaining.
 On 13 June, Nicaragua's legislature passed the legislation granting the concession.
 On 15 June, Nicaraguan President Daniel Ortega and the billionaire chairman of HKND Group, Wang Jing, signed the concession agreement giving HKND Group the rights to construct and manage the canal and associated projects for 50 years.
 An HKND Group press release read, "HKND Group successfully obtains exclusive right to develop and manage Nicaragua Grand Canal for 100 years."
-Under the exclusive contract, Wang can skip building the canal (and making any payments to Nicaragua) and instead simply operate lucrative tax-free side projects.
+Under the exclusive contract, Wang could skip building the canal (and making any payments to Nicaragua) and instead simply operate lucrative tax-free side projects.

 Wang announced at a press briefing in June 2013 that he had successfully attracted global investors to the $40 billion project.
-In January 2014, Wang and President Ortega issued a statement that the project's construction would begin in December 2014, and that it would be completed in 2019.
+In January 2014, Wang and Ortega issued a statement that the project's construction would begin in December 2014 and end in 2019.

 On 7 July 2014, a 278 km route for the Nicaragua Canal was approved.
-The route starts from the mouth of the Brito River on the Pacific side, passes through Lake Nicaragua, and ends in the Punta Gorda River on the Caribbean.
+The proposed route started from the mouth of the Brito River on the Pacific side, passed through Lake Nicaragua, and ended in the Punta Gorda River on the Caribbean.
 The proposed canal would be between 230 and 520 m wide and 27.6 m deep.
 The Toronto Star noted that Chinese engineer Dong Yung Song said the canal's design called for the creation of a 400 km2 artificial lake.
 The water to fill the canal's giant locks would come from the artificial lake, not from Lake Nicaragua.